carpentries-incubator/workflows-nextflow/episodes/03-processes.md

   input:
   val chr from chr_ch

+  script:
   """
-  echo process chromosome $chr
+  fixme change script proess to processing echo processing chromosome $chr
   """
 }
 ~~~
 {: .language-groovy }

-In the above example the process is executed 24 times, each time a value is received from the channel `chr_ch` and used to process the script.
+In the above example the process is executed 24 times; each time a value is received from the queue channel `chr_ch` it is used to run process.
 Thus, it results in an output similar to the one shown below:

 ~~~
-process chromosome 3
+processing chromosome 3
-process chromosome 1
+processing chromosome 1
-process chromosome 2
+processing chromosome 2
 ..truncated...
 ~~~
 {: .output}